Introduction to Buying Woodworking Mallets & Hammers

-Below are my recommendation for types & brands of mallets and hammers that you will likely need right at the start of your traditional woodworking journey.
+Below are my recommendation for types & brands of woodworking mallets and hammers that you will likely need right at the start of your traditional woodworking journey.
 If you’re on a really tight budget, don’t fret.
 You can use your judgement to narrow down this list and make due without everything at first.
 Just make sure that you buy fewer tools at first, rather than lower quality tools.
 I guarantee that you’ll have to buy a better replacement down the road.
 But you can often find the highest quality antique tools for less money than poor quality new tools.

 Make or Buy a Wooden Joiner’s Mallet (for striking chisels)

 There are several mallet styles for striking your chisels.
 A metal mallet or hammer should not be used to strike a chisel, unless you want to break the wooden handles of your chisels.
-Wood is the best option for striking wooden mallets.
+Wooden mallets should be used to strike your chisels.
 Most traditional woodworkers correctly use a larger English-style “Joiner’s Mallet” for hitting their chisels, like the below maple joiner mallets that I made for my woodworking school.

 Joiner’s mallets mallets should be made out of a hard wood like oak, maple, etc. Paul Sellers shares a really detailed 3-part video tutorial on how to make a joiner’s mallet in his classic TV show, “The Woodwright’s Shop”.
 You can watch the episode below (click here if the video doesn’t load):

-But if you don’t feel comfortable making a joiner’s mallet yet, and you just want to get working, then here is a great mallet that you can purchase, which I’ve used in my workshop extensively:
+But if you don’t feel comfortable making a joiner’s mallet yet, and you just want to get working, then here is a good mallet that you can purchase, which students use in my school:

 This mallet is very suitable for cutting dovetails and chopping mortises.
 It’s a good size for most people – not too large and not too small.
 You can purchase this Crown Beechwood Mallet on Amazon for under $30.